eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 # Execution Layer Specifications

 Execution Layer at its core is responsible for executing 3 types of transactions legacy, Type 1 and Type 2 .
 The transactions are processed in a quasi-turing complete Ethereum Virtual Machine , which means you can do any kind of computation on it limited by gas.
 This characteristic empowers it to serve a decentralized world computer , facilitating the operation of decentralized applications (DApps).
-Beyond transaction processing , The Execution Layer it is also responsible for Storing the data structures in the State DB that give the layer the capability to observe the current state or revert to any historical state.
+Beyond transaction processing , The Execution Layer is also responsible for Storing the data structures in the State DB that give the layer the capability to observe the current state or revert to any historical state.

 <img src="images/el-architecture/state.png" width="800"/>